 When I moved to France, I wanted to continue teaching, but here comes the big surprise: French people are not crazy about learning German.

 Just before I decided to move to France, I had heard from a colleague in Berlin about something really new to me: online language learning.
 So, as soon as I arrived, I did some research and found Lingoda.
-I then applied become a Lingoda teacher.
+I then applied to become a Lingoda teacher.
 Shortly after, I was contacted by the Digital Education Team, who asked me if I wanted to work for them as a Content Author.
 “A what?!” you might think, well I did, too.
 Anyway, Content Authors are these incredibly cool and creative people who work on the Lingoda course material.

 In the past, I had made some materials like games, memory cards, etc. but I mostly followed a book.
 This time I was responsible for a whole unit of German learning materials!
 Luckily, Lingoda had very good guidelines and was clear about their expectations.
-Within these limits I was free to be creative and come up with engaging lessons that could easily be understood by teachers and students.
-I really liked that: clear communication, creative freedom, working whenever I want (I’m an owl, so midnight till 3am is the perfect time for me) and being able to work from home.
+Within these limits, I was free to be creative and come up with engaging lessons that could easily be understood by teachers and students.
+I really liked that: clear communication, creative freedom, working whenever I want (I’m an owl, so midnight, till 3am, is the perfect time for me) and being able to work from home.
 Trust me, if you can avoid going out in the typical “Brittany rain” that you almost don’t see and feel stupid to use rain clothes for, but still end up being soaked up to your Schlüpfer, you appreciate remote work!
 On the other hand, having colleagues around can also be quite helpful, especially when you need to get some inspiration when you’re stuck.
 To help, the Digital Education Team provided me with links or other materials.
 I was also able to speak to the team members whenever I had questions.

 Becoming a Lingoda Teacher

 Then, the Teacher Team contacted me and I took a trial lesson.
 I passed!
-I suspect it was my winning smile 😉.
+I suspect it was my winning smile.
 No, seriously, I actually studied German as a foreign language (just the master’s thesis left, yay!), so it was not too much of a challenge.
-Also the Teacher Team explained everything and made sure to answer all my questions.
+Also, the Teacher Team explained everything and made sure to answer all my questions.

 After that, I was finally ready to meet my first students and fell in love: Lingoda students are cool, relaxed, funny, cute and sometimes everything at the same time.
 I love working with them, because they are motivated, challenge me and my knowledge and have a lot of interesting stories to tell.
 I must say that I find it even a bit sad not being able to see them more often and have a class that I teach regularly, but this is really just my wish.
-My head understands that it is in their best interests to experience a variety of teaching styles, accents, personalities as possible, but my heart…
+My head understands that it is in their best interests to experience a variety of teaching styles, accents, and personalities as possible, but my heart…

 Exploring my writing skills